Guests are awesome

 Usually, Morrus and Peter record live together in the 'studio'.
 They sit next to each other on a couch and talk into microphones.
 It's very exciting.

-When we have a guest on, we use Skype (unless you're local, in which case you're welcome to join us in the studio!)
+When we have a guest on, we use Zoom (unless you're local, in which case you're welcome to join us in the studio!)
 We prefer a video call, as that makes for a better and more natural dynamic with all that visual social cue stuff that people like to talk about, but we don't save or publish the video.
-If you don't have a webcam, that's fine; we'll work with your disembodied voice!

 All participants in the episode will need to record their own end of the podcast in WAV format using Audacity.
 They then send us that file, and Darryl, our editor and sound engineer, syncs up the different audio streams.
 It sounds better that way, we promise!